Layout

 During this step, the team realizes everything required to bring the final product to market (often called a product launch), including marketing and sales plans (or sales training if necessary) and significant investments by the manufacturing company (or your company, if not outsourcing manufacturing).
 The team begins to operationalize the manufacture and customer support for the product.
 A manufacturing organization that employs continuous improvement will ensure they build high-quality products.

-Note that even in the manufacturing stage, influential companies optimize the production process continuously, and they manage the product lifecycle, which includes the end of product life.
+Note that even in the manufacturing stage, influential companies continuously optimize the production process and manage the product lifecycle, which includes the end of product life.

 Gate Reviews

-If you visualize the process flow diagram, each of these six phases ends in a gate review where the team presents specific, pre-defined deliverables to management and demonstrates the outcomes required to move on to the next phase of the product development process.
+If you visualize the process flow diagram, each of these six phases ends in a gate review.
+In this review, the team presents specific, pre-defined deliverables to management and demonstrates the outcomes required to move on to the next phase of the product development process.
 Each of these reviews ends in a go/no-go decision.
 In other words, management has five opportunities to kill the project before committing to its launch.

 Agile for NPI – Yes!